 What the Faroes Are Really Like: A Local's Honest Take on the Islands

-I've watched the Faroe Islands go from a place nobody could point to on a map to a destination that Instagram influencers fight over.
-Some of the attention is warranted.
+The Faroe Islands have gone from a place almost nobody could find on a map to a destination Instagram influencers fight over.
+Some of the attention is earned.
 Much of the advice tourists follow is terrible.

 "Is it expensive?"